carlvellotti/meme-mage/src/docs/TEMPLATE_SPECIFIC_FLOW.md

 2. On save, sends PUT request to `/api/templates/[id]/update-instructions`
 3. Updates local state on success
 4. Shows success/error toast notification

+### Cache Prevention for Templates

+To ensure users always see the latest templates:

+1. The TemplateBrowser component:
+   - Adds a timestamp parameter to API requests to bypass browser caching
+   - Provides a manual refresh button to force a fresh data fetch
+   - Implements loading states during template fetching and refreshing

+2. The templates API endpoint:
+   - Orders templates by creation date (newest first) to highlight new additions
+   - Sets multiple cache control headers to prevent browser and CDN caching
+   - Logs timestamp-based requests for debugging purposes

 ### Next.js API Routing